SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

 5. "pageAndSelectorScoreStrategy": define here the name of the __implementation__ class for page and selector strategy score. <br />

 ### Step 2

+Go in __src/test/java/XMLResult/{name_of_the_application}__ and fill the Result.csv file adding two columns:
+1. The first one containing the exact number of the version executed.
+2. The second one "Score_{exact version executed}".

+Have a look at the others Result files to see what I am talking about. <br />
+If you want to add to the project many more application this is a must step! <br />
+You'll need to include, also, a column (place it as the first one) "Test Name".
+Literally.

+### Step 3

 In order to run tests you will need to start the related docker container. <br />
 * ___Dolibarr___